pathpy/pathpyG/docs/plot_tutorial.md

-# Develop your own plot Functions
+# Develop Custom Plot Functions

-This tutorial guides you through the process of creating your own plotting functions in pathpyg.
+This tutorial guides you through the process of creating your own plotting functions in pathpyG.

 The visualization framework of pathpyg is designed in such a way that is easy to extend it according your own needs.